-When it comes to buying jewelry online, consumers face a dizzying array of choices in terms of quality, styles and price points.
+When it comes to buying diamonds and diamond jewelry online, consumers face a dizzying array of choices in terms of quality, styles and price points.
 And they also face the uncertainties of buying something sight-unseen.
 So how can you protect yourself?
+How safe is it to buy diamonds online?

 As part of its public-benefit mission, GIA often publishes advice on gem and jewelry buying to help consumers make informed purchases.

-In this post, we turn to guest blogger and industry veteran, Dawn Moore, who mined her contacts for insights on how to ensure the best online shopping experience.
+In this post, we turn to guest blogger and industry veteran, Dawn Moore, who mined her contacts for insights on how to buy diamonds online and ensure the best online shopping experience.
 Here she reveals the five essential things you need to keep in mind as you shop online.

 Expert advice is often, well… advisable when spending a significant sum of money or venturing outside your shopping comfort zones.
 And when it comes to buying jewelry online the urge to contact anyone who has ever said, “I have a cousin in the business” is a fairly universal one.